-Windows, external doors and joinery

-Repair category: 2

-Notes: These generally appeared in fair condition consistent with age.
+Windows, external doors and joinery Repair category: 2 Notes: These generally appeared in fair condition consistent with age.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/repair will be required as part of an ongoing maintenance programme.

-The external joinery is weathered in places.
+A Bathroom window is of older style and type and consideration may be given to its replacement.
+The external timbers are weathered in places.

 External decorations

 Repair category: 2

-Notes: Overhaul/repair works are required to external decorative finishes including possible repairs to external joinerywork prior to redecoration.
+Notes: Overhaul/repair works are required to external decorative finishes including possible repairs to external joinery/metalwork prior to redecoration.